 If you miss this step, then when something eventually does happen, you won't be able to prove that you've done everything you possibly can to prevent the incident or mitigate the severity of the outcome.
 Even if you've executed everything flawlessly, you can still end up being negligent if you don't have the paper trail required to cover you.

 No matter where you are in your risk assessment journey, we have the tools necessary to ensure you get it done right.
-Contact us if you have any questions or to get started with a risk assessment.
+Contact us if you have any questions.